 Artemisia Vulgaris (Mugwort, also Yomogi)

 Artemisia Vulgaris grows throughout Europe and Asia and has been widely used medicinally and as an herb to flavor food.
 As to skin care, leaves of the plant help to relieve burning and itching and is used as a skin conditioning agent.
 Artemisia Vulgaris suffers from a wide range of personality defects.
 This poor plant goes by many other names.
 We found Chrysanthemum Weed, Riverside Wormwood, Felon Herb, Wild Wormwood, Sailor’s Tobacco, Naughty Man, St. John’s plant, and our personal favorite…Old Uncle Henry.
 We have no idea why all the different names.
 And if those weren’t enough, in Japan it is called Yomogi, which of all its names, is the most fun one to say.
 Mugwort?
 Where does that come from?
-Mug, thought to be derived from the fact that the plant was used to flavor varies drinks (mug, drinks…get it?), and wort, which in the old days was spelled wyrt, meaning root or herb.
+Mug, thought to be derived from the fact that the plant was used to flavor various drinks (mug, drinks…get it?), and wort, which in the old days was spelled wyrt, meaning root or herb.

 Artemisia Vulgaris is used in our Marine Body Silk and Marine Hydrating Mask.
 See also our Essential Oils section.